jxjj/exd-project-boilerplate/README.md

   git push -u origin master
   ```

+5. copy `.deploy.example.json` to `.deploy.json`.
+Fill in with your server information.
+BE VERY CAREFUL that you put the correct folder name.
+You don't want this project to overwrite all the others.

-5. `npm install && bower install` to install npm and bower dependencies such as browserify, gulp, etc.
+7. `npm install && bower install` to install npm and bower dependencies such as browserify, gulp, etc.

 Your project is now ready for code